PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter9.md

 ### Characteristics

-- **Local Variables:** Variables declared within a block are only accessible within that block.
+- **Local Variables**: Variables declared within a block are only accessible within that block.
-- **Local Properties:** Properties or sequences defined within a specific module or unit are only accessible within that module or unit.
+- **Local Properties**: Properties or sequences defined within a specific module or unit are only accessible within that module or unit.

 ### Example